 - The main problem with phthalates stems from their role as endocrine disruptors, which could cause problems with obesity, thyroid function, and uterine issues.

 - Obesity and weight gain:

-- Contaminated dust containing phthalates (which was found in all the household dust sampled) was found to cause human cells to create triglycerides and also cause mice to get fat.
+- Contaminated dust containing phthalates (which was found in all of the household dust sampled) was found to cause human cells to create triglycerides and also to cause mice to get fat.